esper-io/console_docs/docs/devices-groups/device-compliance.md

-**Note**: In order to create a new policy, you need to navigate to the static menu on the dashboard and choose Compliance Policy from the menu.
+**Note**: In order to create a new policy, you need to navigate to the static menu on the Dashboard and choose Compliance Policy from the menu.
 Click here to learn how to create a new policy